joelbeckham/joelbeckham.com/content/post/2011-09-01-copy-pasting-text-into-the-android-emulator.md

 categories:
   - Dev
 ---
 I usually send the text I want to copy as an sms message through telnet and then copy the text from the sms message.
-Here&#8217;s how:
+Here's how:

 Connect through telnet:

   * **Syntax:** `telnet localhost <port>`
   * **Example:** `telnet localhost 5554`

 _(5554 is the default port.
-The title bar of the emulator shows the port that is being used, so you can see if it&#8217;s different)._
+The title bar of the emulator shows the port that is being used, so you can see if it's different)._

 Send message: